 Most importantly, however, HCH prioritises the mental health and wellbeing of each and every member of our community; pastoral care is the golden thread that runs through everything we do.
 Our children are nourished and nurtured as we help them navigate their way through developing their sense of self.
 Our guiding principles are kindness, respect and compassion for others and this is reflected in our ‘inner curriculum’ based on empathy, emotional literacy, and emotional intelligence.
 We want our children to be happy, confident, and understand themselves, but also understand and care for those around them.
 It is this combination that will help them make the world a better place.

 There are so many other attributes that make HCH such a special school, whether that is our French immersion programme and focus on languages, ballet provision, informal dress code, late Sixth Form start, or how all staff are referred to by their first name.
 Our beautiful buildings and garden provide our students with the physical space to run, play, imagine and enjoy the freedom and other wondrous aspects of being young.
 HCH is unique and distinct, and we are proud to be so because we know how motivating, inspiring and nurturing this is for the young people in our care and how it helps them achieve their highest potential.
-My wife Miriam and I are so happy that our two boys, Finley (aged 8) and Osian (aged 5), will be part of this wonderful community and will benefit from the holistic education HCH offers.

 I cannot wait to welcome you to the school so you can see the magic, vibrancy, and collective joy of HCH first-hand.